Aarongho/Portofolio-Projects/Database & Network/Database/Readme.md

 - ⚠️ Limitation: Current design is static and assumes perfect data input.
 - 🔍 Next Step: add **stored procedures**, **triggers for validation**, and possibly integrate with **a web frontend** for real-time export operations.

 ---

-## 🚀 How to Run
-1. Import `transporindo.sql` into MySQL / MariaDB
-2. Open in Workbench or phpMyAdmin
-3. Run `CREATE DATABASE` and `CREATE TABLE` scripts from Chapter 6
-4. Query tables to explore the schema

----